ehernandez-xk/k8s-study/homework3/README.md

 ### Limiting DaemonSets to Specific Nodes

-Deamonset by default creates a pod on each node in the cluster, but this can be chanded by limiting a subset of nodes where you want your pods
+Daemonset by default creates a pod on each node in the cluster, but this can be changed by limiting a subset of nodes where you want your pods

 Add some labels to the node
 ```bash